University of Technology Sydney

 Teaching and learning strategies

 Students will undertake a practical engagement with the tour through the creative outcomes specified in the assessment tasks.
-All Assessment briefs and pre-tour resources are accessible from UTS Online.
+All Assessment briefs and pre-tour resources are accessible from UTS Canvas.

 The subject's assessment tasks are designed to help students gain the most from their experience 'in the field' and to ensure they critically inform their subsequent approach to design.
 These tasks will require students to undertake work in preparation for departure, while 'on the ground' and upon completion of the field trip.
 Failure to participate fully with these tasks will severely limit a student's understanding of their experiences, diminishing the value of the trip and ultimately jeopardising their ability to pass the subject.

-A number of classes/briefing sessions will take place on campus prior to the field trip.
-These will occur during the closing weeks of the autumn semester.
+A number of classes/briefing sessions will take place online both before and after the field trip.
+These will occur during the weeks before the July semester, and toward the end of the July semester.

 Because of the intensity of the trip only low-stakes verbal feedback is offered during the study tour.
 It is the student’s responsibility to record any feedback received during critique sessions and meetings.
 Formal Written feedback and summative grades are provided through ReView.